-- 12.1 Helen Keyworth will retain all records of Low-level concerns (including those which are subsequently deemed by the Headteacher to relate to behaviour which is entirely consistent with the Staff Code of Conduct) in a central electronic Low-level concerns file stored on the HR Drive.
-These records will be kept confidential and held securely with limited access given to the Headteacher, Head of School and Deputy Headteachers.
-Confidential records to be kept, held securely, and to comply with Data Protection Act 2018 and UK GDPR. - 12.2 Where multiple Low-level concerns have been shared regarding the same individual, these will be kept in chronological order as a running record. - 12.3 Low-level concerns will not be stored on personnel files.
-Saving Low-level concerns separately will allow leaders to spot any potential patterns of behaviour whilst reassuring staff to share Low-level concerns. - 12.4 In circumstances where advise has been sort from the LADO and the outcome is that the concern did not meet LADO threshold, details should be recorded as a Low-level concern (not on the staff member's personnel file).
+12.1 The School Business Operations Officer will retain all records of Low-level concerns (including those which are subsequently deemed by the Headteacher to relate to behaviour which is entirely consistent with the Staff Code of Conduct) in a central electronic Low-level concerns file on the HR Drive.
+These records will be kept confidential and held securely with limited access given to the Headteacher and any other member of the leadership team on a strictly need to know basis.
+Confidential records to be kept, held securely, and to comply with Data Protection Act 2018 and UK GDPR.

+12.2 Where multiple Low-level concerns have been shared regarding the same individual, these will be kept in chronological order as a running record.

+12.3 Low-level concerns will not be stored on personnel files.
+Saving Low-level concerns separately will allow leaders to spot any potential patterns of behaviour whilst reassuring staff to share Low-level concerns.

+12.4 In circumstances where advise has been sort from the LADO and the outcome is that the concern did not meet LADO threshold, details should be recorded as a Low-level concern (not on the staff member's personnel file).

-12.5 Material on the Low-level concern file will be retained in accordance with Part 4 of KCSiE 2023, which requires schools and colleges in England to produce a clear and comprehensive summary of all allegations (except those which are found to have been malicious), details of how the allegation was followed up and a note of any action taken.
+12.5 Material on the Low-level concern file will be retained in accordance with Part 4 of KCSiE 2024, which requires schools and colleges in England to produce a clear and comprehensive summary of all allegations (except those which are found to have been malicious), details of how the allegation was followed up and a note of any action taken.

-(Please note, any allegations that meets the threshold for LADO involvement are to be recorded in consultation with the LADO guidance and procedures).
+(Please note, any allegations that meets the threshold for LADO involvement are to be recorded in consultation with the LADO guidance and procedures)